Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Re-thinking Domain Generalization Benchmarking using the Alignment Hypothesis

 \subsection{Data Splitting}

 After filtering, we focus on determining a threshold to split the dataset into In-Pretraining (IP) and Out-of-Pretraining (OOP) subsets.
-We select 0.21 as the threshold, based on the trends observed in Figure \ref{fig:alignment_correlation} (a.)), as this is the point where performance begins to improve significantly, indicating that existing methods become more effective.
+We select 0.21 as the threshold, based on the trends observed in Figure \ref{fig:alignment_correlation}~b.), as this is the point where performance begins to improve significantly, indicating that existing methods become more effective.
 While this threshold represents a somewhat subjective choice informed by observed patterns, we provide AlignmentScores in the released data, allowing researchers the flexibility to experiment with their own thresholds.

-Figure \ref{fig:stats} illustrates how this split impacts the size and composition of each dataset.
-Certain domains naturally fall into the IP subset.
-For example, in DomainNet, the clipart domain is predominantly categorized as IP, likely due to its frequent presence on the internet and therefore the web-scraped pre-training data.
-On the other hand, TerraIncognita-OOP has relatively more balanced domains, but exhibits substantial class shift between OP and OOP splits (Figure \ref{fig:class_shift}), meaning some classes are better aligned than others during pre-training.
-More dataset statistics are in the Appendix.
+Figure \ref{fig:class_shift} in the Appendix shows how this split impacts the size and composition of each dataset.
+For example, clipart in DomainNet is predominantly categorized as IP, likely due to its frequent presence on the internet and, therefore, web-scraped pre-training data.
+In comparison, TerraIncognita-OOP is more balanced domains, but exhibits substantial class shift between IP and OOP splits (Figure \ref{fig:stats} in the Appendix), meaning some classes are better aligned than others during pre-training.

+We further investigate the distinctions between the IP and OOP subsets using VisDiff~\citep{VisDiff}, an LLM-based system that identifies differences between sets of images.
+For each combination of dataset, domain, and class—except for DomainNet, where we subsample roughly 15\% of the combinations due to computational constraints—we independently sample up to 30 images from both the IP and OOP subsets.
+VisDiff employs CLIP~\citep{radford2021learning} to compute an AUC-ROC score for the natural language differences proposed by the LLM, and we retain only those differences with an AUC score of 0.7 or higher.
+Results are presented in Appendix Table \ref{tab:visdiff}.